 The Seychelles is home to two UNESCO World Heritage Sites run by the Seychelles Islands Foundation.
 They are the island of Aldabra, which is the world's largest raised coral atoll and also the Vallée de Mai on Praslin Island, billed as the original site of the Garden of Eden.
 About 40% and a substantial part of the coastal sea around Seychelles are protected as National Parks, including Marine Parks and Reserves.

-In order to avoid damage to the marine environment in the Seychelles, moorings have been placed in some locations around the islands and should be used as a first choice when available.
+Sailing Guide - In order to avoid damage to the marine environment in the Seychelles, moorings have been placed in some locations around the islands and should be used as a first choice when available.
 Many overnight locations have good holding ground with sand bottoms.
 Keep in mind that it is strictly prohibited to drop anchor on the coral.
 Some of the islands in the Seychelles are privately owned and maintained, while others are managed by various conservation organizations.
 Many of these reserves and parks require entrance fees and mooring fees.
 Prices vary but as some charge a fee for the yacht and then further fee for each crew member the whole thing can become quite expensive.

 Mahe is the biggest island of the Seychelles.
 Many yacht charters embark from Port Victoria on the island of Mahe.
-Port Victoria is the world’s smallest capital and the economic and administrative hub of Mahe.
+Port Victoria is the world's smallest capital and the economic and administrative hub of Mahe.
 There are many restaurants, shops, art galleries and craft shops and a colourful market from which to stock up on your provisions for the yacht charter.
 There is also a botanical garden and a natural history museum.
 65 white sandy beaches are within easy reach of Port Victoria.
 The rock formations behind the beaches create a dramatic backdrop.
 There are over 20 dive and snorkel sites in the marine parks around Mahe.
 Visit the St Anne Marine National Park, which protects over 150 types of fish.
 Mahe has the highest peaks in the Seychelles and is completely covered by a vast tropical forest.
 There are certain conveniences to embarking on your Seychelles yacht charter from Mahe.
 You can fly directly to the island.
-And from Mahe it is an easy sail to St. Anne, la Digue, Praslin, Silhouette, Grande Soeur and Petite Soeur.
+And from Mahe it is an easy sail to Sainte Anne, la Digue, Praslin, Silhouette, Grande Soeur and Petite Soeur.

 Praslin is the second largest island of the Seychelles located 23 miles to the north east of Port Victoria.
 The principal tourist destination on the island is Vallee de Mai, a primeval rainforest.
 This legendary place, named by UNESCO as a World Heritage Site, was once thought to be the actual “Garden of Eden”.
 Permission to visit must be obtained in advance.
 The island has some of the most beautiful beaches of the Seychelles and includes the most photographed beach in the world - Anse Lazio.
 Praslin is also a good base to explore neighbouring islands.
 From Praslin you can easily sail to Curieuse, Anse Lazio, Mahe, Anse Royale, La Digue, Ile Cocos, Grande Soeur and Petite Soeur.
 Baie St Anne jetty is a source for many sailing needs.
 The yacht anchorage here is particularly striking, surrounded by thousands of Coco der Mer palms, some of them reputedly 800 years old.